EzehCL/Copywriting-Portfolio/README.md

 # Projects
 ## Project 1: Product Description
--Description: These are clear, persuasive product descriptions that highlight benefits, build trust, and turn browsers into buyers
+##### Description: These are clear, persuasive product descriptions that highlight benefits, build trust, and turn browsers into buyers

--Goal: This is to increase product appeal and online sales
+##### Goal: This is to increase product appeal and online sales
 ### Product: Zealot S39 Bluetooth Speaker

 Experience powerful sound wherever you are with the Zealot S39 Portable Bluetooth Speaker.
 Designed for deep bass and crystal-clear audio, it connects effortlessly to your smartphone and delivers hours of uninterrupted music.
 Perfect for travel, outdoor adventures, and everyday listening.